ComplexSecurity/knowledge-base/docs/tools/nmap.md

 Other features of Nmap include:

-- Ability to quickly recognize all the devices including [[Server|servers]], routers, switches, mobile devices, etc on single or multiple networks.
+- Ability to quickly recognize all the devices including [servers](), routers, switches, mobile devices, etc on single or multiple networks.
-- Helps identify services running on a system including web servers, [[DNS]] servers, and other common applications.
+- Helps identify services running on a system including web servers, [DNS]() servers, and other common applications.
 Nmap can also detect application versions with reasonable accuracy to help detect existing vulnerabilities.
 - Nmap can find information about the operating system running on devices.
 It can provide detailed information like OS versions, making it easier to plan additional approaches during penetration testing.
 - During security auditing and vulnerability scanning, you can use Nmap to attack systems using existing scripts from the Nmap Scripting Engine.
 - Nmap has a graphical user interface called Zenmap.
 It helps you develop visual mappings of a network for better usability and reporting.